GourSahil/sevrux/README.md

 # sevrux
-A Kernel built by Sevrus
+A Kernel built by Sevrus for fun.

+## Current Progress and Updates
+* Changed the architecture support to 32-bit.
+* Added VGA Minimal Drivers, just enough to print with different colors.

 ## Project Structure
 ```bash